Købmagergade 7: Warly history

 Peder Wasserfald's sons Johann Daniel Waloker and Peter Wasserfall owned the building at the time of the 1787 census.
 They lived there with two office clerks, two apprentices, a househeeper and a maid.

 It was heightened with one floor in the 1790s.

 Peter Wasserfall kept the building after he was married and became a member of Grosserer-Societetet.
 He lived in the building with his wife Tolerance Svane, their three children (aged three to seven), three office clerks, three servants and one maid.

 Blankensteiner & Søn, 1801–1844

 The property was in the new cadastre of 1806 listed as No. 68.
 It was at that time owned by Johan Georg Blankensteiner.
 He had in 1791 opened a shop at the corner of Købmagergade and Østergade, It had relocated to what is now Købmagergade 8 in 1801.
 It specialized in artistic images, galantry items (gifts) and toys.
 From 1803 the assortment also comprised nautical charts and devices.
 By 1806 J.G.
 Blankensteiner was listed as the owner of the building.

-In Mit Livs Eventyr, Hans Christian Andersen mentions buying a puppet theatre in the shio in period 1819–22.
+In Mit Livs Eventyr, Hans Christian Andersen mentions buying a puppet theatre there sometime between 1819 and 1822.
 He used it for entertaining the Dahlén family in their home at Badstuestræde 18 (then No. 124).